The Devil's Brigade (film): Post production

 McLaglen said when he showed the finished cut to United Artists they "loved" the film.

 But the producer had a big projection room in his house, and he showed the movie for a solid week to a hundred people, and I think a hundred people had ideas of what we should do with the movie...
-And without me having any input – I didn’t have the last say – they cut the movie and, in the end, it was not nearly as good as it could have been.
-I had a great ending, and a lot of good stuff in there, and he didn’t know what he was doing.
+And without me having any input – I didn't have the last say – they cut the movie and, in the end, it was not nearly as good as it could have been.
+I had a great ending, and a lot of good stuff in there, and he didn't know what he was doing.
 I still worry about that.

 Soundtrack

 Alex North composed the score of the film, re-purposing the theme from his rejected score to the pilot episode of The Rat Patrol.
 At the time of release only a cover version of the soundtrack album by Leroy Holmes was released by United Artists Records.
 The album was illustrated with the original Sandy Kossin artwork of the film and featured instrumental (with whistling) and a male chorus singing lyrics to North's title theme.
 The album also contained cover versions of other North themes from the film as well as 1940s popular music that appeared in the film.

-In 2007 Film Score Monthly and Intrada released a limited CD edition of North's original score with Kossin's artwork including alternate versions of the title theme, North's own arrangements of four 1940s jazz popular tunes, two traditional Christmas carols, and the pipe band version of Scotland the Brave featuring in the film.
+In 2007 Film Score Monthly and Intrada Records released a limited CD edition of North's original score with Kossin's artwork including alternate versions of the title theme, North's own arrangements of four 1940s' jazz popular tunes, two traditional Christmas carols, and the pipe band version of "Scotland the Brave" featuring in the film.